run-ai/docs/docs/Researcher/cli-reference/runai-submit-TF.md

 ## Description

-:octicons-versions-24: Version 2.10 and later.ß
+:octicons-versions-24: Version 2.10 and later.

 Submit a distributed TensorFlow training run:ai job to run.